MicrosoftDocs/win32/desktop-src/SbsCs/application-manifests.md

 The name of an application manifest file is the name of the application's executable followed by .manifest.

 For example, an application manifest that refers to Example.exe or Example.dll would use the following file name syntax.
-You can omit the &lt;*resource ID*&gt; field if resource ID is 1.
+You can omit the <*resource ID*&gt; field if resource ID is 1.

-<dl> example.exe.&lt;resource ID&gt;.manifest
+<dl> example.exe.<resource ID&gt;.manifest
-example.dll.&lt;resource ID&gt;.manifest
+example.dll.<resource ID&gt;.manifest
 </dl>

 ## Elements